rfshelley/Documentation/getting-started/first-smartapp.rst

 So in our case, the Device Handler for the specific switch being used will have both ``on()`` and ``off()`` methods defined.
 The actual implementation of these methods vary depending upon the underlying device protocols, but are typically low-level protocol-specific commands to send to the device (like Z-Wave or ZigBee).

-So, when ``switch.on()`` is executed from your SmartApp, the SmartThings platform will look up the Device Handler associated with the device and call its ``on()`` method, which will in turn send the protocol and device-specific command through the hub to the device.
+So, when ``switch.on()`` is executed from your SmartApp, the SmartThings platform will look up the Device Handler associated with the device and call its ``on()`` method, which will in turn send the protocol and device-specific command through the Hub to the device.
 Device Handlers are discussed in the :ref:`device_type_dev_guide` guide.

 ----